-22.01 Ten cents (\$0.10) per hour for each and every hour or part hour of employment in any job classification will be paid by the Employer to the Local 280 Council Fund.
+22.01 The Employer shall contribute ten cents (\$0.10) per hour and effective August 1, 2013, twelve cents (\$0.12) for each and every hour or part hour of employment in any job classification to the Local 280 Council Fund.
 These monies will be remitted to the Fund by the fifteenth (15th) day of the month following that which contributions cover, in the manner provided by the Unified Remittance Form.
 None of these monies in direct control of Local 280 will be used for political or anti-employer activities.